TobiasOBrien/CS-499/index.md

 #### Artifact One

-My first artifact was focused on the final project from IT-145 Foundations in Application Development where a authentication system for a Zoo was created allowing users to be authenticated and presented with a login message based upon their role.
+My first artifact was focused on the final project from IT-145 Foundations in Application Development where an authentication system for a Zoo was created allowing users to be authenticated and presented with a login message based upon their role.
 The program was written in Java and utilized a MD5 hashing algorithm to validate the user’s password and various Java elements to cross match the users name and role.

 I choose this artifact as it would enable me to showcase my abilities to utilize software design and engineering practices through Java.
 I enjoyed programing in Java at the time of the initial work but had little exposure to it since and wanted to challenge myself.
 Through my code review and design process I settled on enhancing the artifact to include SHA-256 as a validation method along with MD5.
 During the code review a bug with the initial code was also uncovered that enabled a security risk where a user could enter a partial username and still be validated.
 This bug was also addressed in the artifact.